ddev/ddev/docs/users/extending-commands.md

     - exec: "wp search-replace https://www.myproductionsite.com http://mydevsite.ddev.local"
 ```

-### `exec-host`: Execute a shell command on your system.
+### `exec-host`: Execute a shell command on the host system.

 Value: string providing the command to run.
 Commands requiring user interaction are not supported.

 Example:

-_Run "composer install" from your system before starting the project (composer would nee to be installed on your system)_
+_Run "composer install" from your system before starting the project (composer must already be installed on the host workstation)_

 ```
 hooks:
   pre-start:
-    - exec: "composer install"
+    - exec-host: "composer install"
 ```

 ## WordPress Example